The Birds and the Cats

 "I don't know magicks," Jaridà answered coming to her side, "but I'm interested to learn - what question does it answer?"

-"I feared an Aszilmìs had been killed.
-But the latent Elemental Air and Earth here is dissipating East, not North.
+"I feared an Blàmìs had been killed.
+But the latent Elemental Air and Ground here is dissipating East, not North.
 So something happened here and I think a Snowbird was involved, but their essence is not present, meaning it did not die here.
 But I don't know anything else."

 "What's the significance, Iné?" asked Ayàvi.

-"If there was only one, then no importance at all.
-It's if there are many that we need to worry.
-Well, if you believe in prophecy, but I trust your judgement, so I'm happy to say there was only one.
+"If there was only one, then none at all.
+If there were many, then we would need to worry.
+Well, if you believe in prophecy.
+But I trust your judgement, so I'm happy to agree there was only one.
 As you said, no answers here.
 Just more questions."

 Jaridà stretched.
 "How far is this from the place you were going to drop us?
 If it's not far, we may as well walk."